sslythrrr/sistem-informasi-desa/README.md

-# Sistem Informasi Desa (Village Information System)
+#  Village Information System (Sistem Informasi Desa)

 A web-based application designed to manage and display village information and services online.
 It aims to improve communication and service delivery between the village administration and its residents.